-- Randomly monitor restrooms daily, conduct daily inventory of any fixtures needing repair, and place a "trouble call" to report needed repairs. - At secondary schools, supervise and monitor restroom attendant personnel. - Before students arrive at school each day, inspect student restrooms to ensure that overnight crews have cleaned and stocked each restroom with paper and soap supplies. - Assign restroom attendant or custodial staff so that, at a minimum of twice during each day, restrooms are spot-cleaned, cleared of trash, restocked with soap and paper supplies, and have floors that are dry and hazard-free. - Schedule with the appropriate Maintenance and Operations department the "deep cleaning" of all restrooms three times per year. - Complete and maintain daily restroom service logs at a disclosed site on the school campus.
+- Randomly monitor restrooms daily, conduct daily observation Emergency routes and paths of travel used to and from of any fixtures needing repair, and place a "trouble call" to report needed repairs. - At secondary schools, supervise and monitor restroom attendant personnel. - Before students arrive at school each day, inspect student restrooms to ensure that overnight crews have cleaned and stocked each restroom with paper and soap supplies. - Assign restroom attendant or custodial staff so that, at a minimum of twice during each day, restrooms are spot-cleaned, cleared of trash, restocked with soap and paper supplies, and have floors that are dry and hazard-free. - Schedule with the appropriate Maintenance and Operations department the "deep cleaning" of all restrooms three times per year. - Complete and maintain daily restroom service logs at a disclosed site on the school campus.